jeffthomasweb/newsfeed/README.md

 # Newsfeed
-RSS Feed Parser for news headlines.
+Flask RSS Feed Parser with the appropriate structure to deploy to Heroku.